 3. Their employees pay meets at least the national minimum wage according to current legislation

 Given the nature of our supply chain and their services being offered in the UK, we consider the risk of offence to be low.
 However, should Acheson Construction Ltd be made aware of any incidences of modern slavery or human trafficking with any employee or supplier, we will terminate their contract with immediate effect and reported to the relevant authorities.

-This policy statement was approved by the Acheson Construction Ltd Board of Directors on 25th August 2020 and will be reviewed annually.
+This policy statement was approved by the Acheson Construction Ltd Board of Directors on 25th August 2021 and is reviewed annually.